atinux/nuxt-auth-utils/README.md

 export {}
 ```

+> [!IMPORTANT]
+> Since we encrypt and store session data in cookies, we're constrained by the 4096-byte cookie size limit.
+Store only essential information.

 ### OAuth Event Handlers

 All handlers can be auto-imported and used in your server routes or API routes.